 - To maintain accurate listings of service learning courses, the CCSL will contact faculty members to verify the approved course is being offered with a service component in the upcoming semester.

-- Emails will be sent by September 15 for courses scheduled for spring semester.
+- Emails will be sent in September for courses scheduled for spring semester.

-- Emails will be sent by March 15 for courses scheduled for fall semester.
+- Emails will be sent in March for courses scheduled for fall semester.

 - Service learning courses will be submitted to the Registrar for designation as SERV in the course catalog, and will be listed on the CCSL website.

 - Service learning courses will require reapproval by the Center every three years.

 Student and Faculty Awards

 The Center for Community Service Learning awards three UT Arlington students (one graduate, two undergraduate) and two faculty members each spring with a monetary award and a plaque in recognition of commitment to their communities and enrichment of their learning experience through service learning.